My Story

 Presidential Appointment

-Appointed in March 2023 by President Joe Biden, marking the first representation of the dance industry on the council.
+Appointed by President Joe Biden, marking the first representation of the dance industry on the council.

 National Black Voices